paazmaya/kanji-2965-CNN-ETL9G/RESEARCH.md

+# Research on Chinese character recognition

 The most efficient ways to recognize handwritten Kanji characters typically involve leveraging their inherent structural complexity (radicals and components) or implementing lightweight deep learning architectures designed for massive vocabularies and limited resources.

-Based on the sources, efficient methods reported for recognizing handwritten Kanji and related Han-based ideographs include:

-## I. Methods Focusing on Character Structure and Components (Radicals)
+## 1. Methods Focusing on Character Structure and Components (Radicals)

 Several techniques improve efficiency by decomposing characters, which aids in handling large character sets and recognizing characters with few or no training samples (zero-shot recognition).